moondance-labs/tanssi/README.md

 From substrate:

-- _Balances_: Tracks GLMR token balances
+- _Balances_: Tracks token balances
 - _Sudo_: Allows a privileged account to make arbitrary runtime changes - will be removed before launch
 - _Timestamp_: On-Chain notion of time